DDT (band): Ufa period (1980–1985)

-Although they never considered themselves political activists, Shevchuk always felt it his duty as a citizen and a songwriter to address not only the strengths but the weaknesses of his country's government, a dangerous stance to take in the former Soviet Union.
-DDT continued to work as a "non-conformist" group, producing albums and giving concerts throughout the Soviet Union.
-This was no easy feat, as they received little if any money for the records they produced during this period, and very little for their concerts.
-Like other dissident artists, they survived through a combination of cleverness, perseverance, and unofficial help from their fan base.
+Although they never considered themselves political activists, Shevchuk always felt it was his duty as a citizen and songwriter to address both the strengths and weaknesses of the government, a difficult stance to take due to KGB persecution.
+DDT continued to work as a non-conformist group, producing albums and giving concerts throughout the country.
+This was challenging, as they received little if any money for the records they produced during this period, and very little for their concerts.
+Like other dissident artists, they survived through a combination of cleverness, perseverance, and help from their fans.